What is Paygent?

 )

-# Metered.
+# Tracked.
 Guarded.
-Reported.
+Synced.

 Behind the scenes, Paygent:

-- Identifies the user from
+- Identifies the user from the active context

-paygent_context - Runs the gate — blocks the call if the user is over their spending limit
+- Runs the gate — blocks the call if the user is over their spending limit

 - Captures token usage and cost after the call returns